poga/lua53-notes/src/introduction.md

 There can be errors.
 Feel free to [contact me](mailto:poga.po@gmail.com) if you have any question or feedback.

+If you like the book, you might enjoy [my other stuffs](https://devpoga.org).

 ## What is Lua?

 From [lua.org](https://lua.org):